ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/wednesday/warmup-solution.md

     tar -xzvf Escherichia_coli_K_12_MG1655_NCBI_2001-10-15.tar.gz

+Now we want to align the first 4,000 reads to the genome.
+Since each sequence takes up four lines, we want the first 16k lines:

+    head -n 16000 escherichia_coli_k12_mg1655.m130404_014004_sidney_c100506902550000001823076808221337_s1_p0.1.fastq > ecoli.4k.fastq

-Now we want to align the reads to the genome.
-We *could* use the pre-indexed files included in the archive, but for simplicity's sake, let's do it ourselves.
+Then, we *could* use the pre-indexed files included in the archive, but for simplicity's sake, let's do it ourselves.
 We'll link in the genome, load the BWA module, then index:

     ln -s Escherichia_coli_K_12_MG1655/NCBI/2001-10-15/Sequence/WholeGenomeFasta/genome.fa .
     module load bwa/0.7.16a